Living Dead in Dallas: Plot summary

 This book opens with Sookie Stackhouse finding the dead body of Lafayette in the backseat of Andy Bellefleur's car, which had been left at Merlotte's the night before.
 Sookie learns that her friend had recently attended a local sex party.
 She thinks the members of that group might know something about her friend's murder so she starts "listening" to people's thoughts by using her special mind reading talent while working at the local bar.

 In the meantime, Bill Compton, Sookie's vampire boyfriend, informs her that they have been summoned by Eric Northman.
 As a way to get Eric's attention, a maenad known as Callisto attacks Sookie on their way to Fangtasia, Eric's vampire bar.
 Sookie's wounds are poisoned, and she is healed by a combination of Dr. Ludwig's special treatment, and blood drainings by Eric, Pam, Chow, and Bill.
 Sookie is later given a fresh transfusion of human blood.
 Eric informs Bill and Sookie that they need to go to Dallas to help the local vampire leader, Stan Davis, to find his missing "brother," Farrell, who has not returned to Davis' nest for five days.

 The Dallas vampires, Sookie, and Bill learn that The Fellowship of the Sun (FotS) as well as a "renouncer" vampire named Godfrey might be behind the disappearance.
 Sookie decides to go to the FotS church with Hugo, Stan's human dish washer (although he is a lawyer in his regular human life) and the lover of Stan's "sister," Isabel, in an undercover mission.
 Sookie discovers that Hugo is a traitor, but her cover is quickly exposed when they meet Steve and Sarah Newlin, and she is badly hurt while trying to escape from the church.
 She does escape with the help of Luna, a shapeshifter, and Godfrey (who turns out to be a remorseful child molester and killer).
-After a run-in with more Supes, including an undercover doctor at a local hospital and some werewolves, Sookie ends up back at the FotS to be with Godfrey as he "meets the sun."
+After a run-in with more supernaturals, including an undercover doctor at a local hospital and some werewolves, Sookie ends up back at the FotS to be with Godfrey as he "meets the sun."
 That night at the welcome home party for Farrell, Stan's house is attacked by the FotS and many humans die.
 Sookie, unable to locate Bill, helps Eric remove a bullet that he took protecting her from the gunfire; he insists the only safe way to remove it is to suck the bullet out.
 In doing so, she ingests a few drops of his blood inadvertently.
 Bill returns soon after; he had chased down members of the FotS.
 He reveals to Sookie that Eric's insistence on sucking out the bullets was just a ruse to get her to ingest some of his blood—now he will have a connection with her.
 Sookie is furious at Eric.
 She is also angry at Bill because he killed someone and did not check on her before beginning his pursuit of the FotS.
 Sookie leaves the house and immediately flies back to Bon Temps.